Ringwood and the Highlands Act

 The New Jersey Highlands Water Protection and Planning Act (Highlands Act) was passed in 2004 primarily to protect the drinking water source for over 70 percent of the state's residents, curb rapid overdevelopment, and conserve critical environmental resources.

 Ringwood was one of 5 towns placed 100% in the Highlands Preservation Area because it serves as a "vast repository of protected watershed lands.”
-It protects drinking water for 3 million New Jerseyans, acting as a steward for the state's most vital water resources.
+The Wanaque Reservoir, located within Wanaque and Ringwood, provides drinking water for 3 million New Jerseyans.
 The town contains large, un-fragmented forest blocks and critical wildlife habitats that are essential for maintaining the region's ecological health.

 Governor Chris Christie’s FY 2011 budget eliminated the municipal compensation for Highlands towns.
 The budget explicitly stated that “direct aid to certain Highlands communities will no longer be provided.”